South Iceland

 • Svartifoss

-Touring the south coast of Iceland is extremely popular among tourists.
-Therefore, two magnificent waterfalls located there have become the most renowned waterfalls in Iceland along with Gullfoss.
-Firstly we’re talking about Seljalandsfoss, special for the fact that one is able to walk behind it.
-And, secondly, the powerful Skogafoss waterfall, which is also the starting point of the Fimmvorduhals hiking trail.
+Touring the south coast of Iceland is extremely popular for visitors.
+Two magnificent waterfalls located there have become the most renowned waterfalls in Iceland, along with Gullfoss.
+Firstly, we’re talking about Seljalandsfoss, special for the fact that you can actually walk behind it.
+And, secondly, the powerfully photogenic Skógafoss waterfall, which is also the starting point of the Fimmvörðuháls hiking trail.

 Seljalandsfoss Waterfall

-Many don’t know this but right next to Seljalandsfoss you can find the water-charmer Gljufrabui.
-Tucked away in a gorge about 100 steps from the famed cascade.
+Many don’t know this, but right next to Seljalandsfoss you can find the charming cascade, Gljúfrabúi, tucked away in a gorge about 100 steps from the famed waterfall.
 They are both equally worth the visit!

-However, once you enter Hvolsvöllur (before Seljalandsfoss) you can also take a turn inwards into Fljotshlid and onwards to the Gluggafoss parking lot.
-This place is usually empty, as it is known to only a few but it truly is a hidden gem!
+Once you enter Hvolsvöllur (before Seljalandsfoss), you can also take a turn inwards into Fljótshlíð and onwards to Gluggafoss waterfall.
+The parking lot for the waterfall is usually empty, as Gluggafoss is known to only a few, but it truly is a hidden gem!

 Skogafoss Waterfall

-Systrafoss and Stjornarfoss are in Kirkjubaejarklaustur and can be found within walking distance of one another.
-They are a must for anything staying there!
+Sýstrafoss and Stjórnarfoss are in the Kirkjubæjarklaustur area and can be found within walking distance of one another.
+They are worth a visit for anyone staying there!

-For more detailed information about attractions, villages and activities in the South coast be sure to go through our destination guide.
+For more detailed information about attractions, villages and activities in South Iceland be sure to go through our destination guide.

 Photo Gallery